Samuel-Lubliner/oden_project/foundations/git-basics.md

 - easy to revert a specific change without losing other changes
 - enables you to write better commit messages

+# Branches

+`git checkout -b <branch_name>` make new branches

+ `git checkout <branch_name>` change branch using

+`git branch` See all of your current branches

+`git merge <branch_name>` takes the changes you’ve committed in `branch_name` and adds them to the branch that you’re currently on.

+## Merge conflict

+When the same lines in a file will have been changed by two different branches.

+When you don’t need a branch anymore, it can be deleted using `git branch -d <branch_name>` if the branch has already been merged into main, or with `git branch -D <branch_name>` if it hasn’t.

+## Sharing code

+Another great use case for branches is to share code with others that you might not want to commit to your main branch (or feature branch) at all.

 More resources:

 Complete Git and GitHub Tutorial from Basics to Advanced - by Kunal Kushwaha <https://www.youtube.com/watch?v=apGV9Kg7ics>